bourgesl/marlin-renderer/README.md

 Documentation
 =============
-Documentation on how to use and tune the renderer is available in the [wiki]( https://github.com/bourgesl/marlin-renderer/wiki)
+Documentation on how to use and tune the Marlin renderer is available in the [wiki]( https://github.com/bourgesl/marlin-renderer/wiki)

 Help is needed to improve the wiki & documentation !